junhwan26/SpeaQ_syn/README.md

-# SpeaQ: Multi-Dataset Scene Graph Generation
+# SpeaQ with Multi-Dataset Scene Graph Generation

 SpeaQ is a transformer-based scene graph generation model that supports both real and synthetic datasets with dynamic sampling and individual sample-level loss weighting.